microsoftgraph/microsoft-graph-docs-contrib/concepts/query_parameters.md

 # Microsoft Graph optional query parameters

 Microsoft Graph provides several optional query parameters that you can use to specify and control the amount of data returned in a response.
-Microsoft Graph supports the following query options.
+Microsoft Graph supports the following query parameters.

 |Name|Description|Example (click examples to try in [Graph Explorer][graph-explorer])
 |:---------------|:--------|:-------|